Fatigue and its effect on mental health

 Signs you are suffering from mental fatigue are likely to include:

-- You don’t have enough down time – When was the last time you used your allocated vacation days?
+- Down time – When was the last time you used your allocated vacation days?
 Are you taking your breaks and lunch hour?
 It may also be that you do not delegate enough?
 Business owners often wont let go of roles and responsibilities as ‘it’s just easier and better if I do it myself’

-- You have a mental block – This is often your bodies’ own safeguard, telling you to stop.
+- Mental block – This is often your bodies’ own safeguard, telling you to stop.
 Researchers in the Journal of Psychology agree.

-- You are more emotional than usual – Mental fatigue can often feel like depression as your level of mental energy is low.
+- More emotional than usual – Mental fatigue can often feel like depression as your level of mental energy is low.
 You may feel anxious that things won’t improve.
 You may then feel anger towards those you see as the cause of your fatigue.

 - The last straw! – When you are fatigued and have been working at full capacity for too long, it is possible you will just explode.
 It may be the last straw that broke the camels back, so please be mindful of taking on too much load.
 Good bosses and managers delegate.
 Don’t forget this applies at home too.